xsodus/unity-ar-template/README.md

-# The AR template project for Unity.
+# The AR template project for Unity 2022.3.22f1.
-I've created this project because AR origin was deprecated in Unity 2022.3.22f1.
+I've created this project because AR origin was deprecated in `Unity 2022.3.22f1`.
 There is no full walkthrough guide line to setup so this project will help you to speed up initial the AR project.

 ## How to use